 - Speedaire Compressor Troubleshooting, Problems & Fixes

 Speedaire is the house brand of a company known as Grainger (www.grainger.com).
 Under their Speedaire brand, Grainger offers a variety of products including a wide range of Speedaire Air Compressors.
-Grainger also sells other brands of air compressors as well as a an extensive variety of industrial type equipment.
+Grainger also sells other brands of air compressors as well as an extensive variety of industrial-type equipment.

 Grainger does not make their air compressors.
-Since they have been around a long time, over the years Grainger have had several manufacturers making Speedaire compressors and branding them for Grainger.
+Since they have been around a long time, over the years Grainger has had several manufacturers making Speedaire compressors and branding them for Grainger.

 Looking for Official Speedaire Compressor Help?

 You can get help with your Speedaire air compressor if you contact Grainger directly.

 You’ll need your air compressor information to get help from Grainger.
 You will need to locate the stock number of your air compressor.

 Somewhere on your Speedaire air compressor, there will be a nameplate with a Grainger stock number on it.
 It will typically be a five-digit sequence, similar to this: 8X123.

 According to Grainger technical support, this compressor stock number will always have a number, a letter, and then three more numbers.
 When you have located your Speedaire compressor Grainger stock number, your first step for help would be to contact your local Grainger outlet for assistance.

 For U.S.A.
 Speedaire Compressor Clients